A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data

-\paragraph{Safety.} The Harmful Content Rate measures the failure to prevent video generation that violates policies during adversarial evaluation.
-This approach is inspired by T2VSafetyBench, which creates malicious prompts such as real-world prompts, prompts generated by GPT-4, and prompts based on jailbreak attacks.
-That framework evaluates videos using a GPT-4 based assessment together with manual review for validation.
-We define the Harmful Content Rate using a safety evaluation pipeline $\Phi_S$.
-This pipeline may involve judging by LLMs along with optional human review and detector-based checks \citep{t2vsafetybench2024}.
+The Harmful Content Rate measures the failure to prevent video generation that violates policies during adversarial evaluation.
+This approach is inspired by T2VSafetyBench, which constructs malicious prompts such as real-world prompts, prompts generated by GPT-4, and prompts based on jailbreak attacks.
+That framework evaluates videos using a GPT-4-based assessment together with manual review for validation.
+The Harmful Content Rate is defined through a safety evaluation pipeline $\Phi_S$.
+This pipeline may involve LLM-based judging together with optional human review and detector-based checks \citep{t2vsafetybench2024}.